 Document Type : Original Article

-Purpose- The ecological crisis of Lake Urmia began in 1995 and its critical state is announced in 2014.
-Studies demonstrated show that farmers and water management in agriculture sector are the main contributors to the crisis.
+Purpose- The ecological crisis of Lake Urmia began in 1995, and its critical state was announced in 2014.
+Previous studies have demonstrated that farmers and water management in agriculture sector are the main contributors to the crisis.
 Therefore, the purpose of this study is to investigate the role of neoliberalization in water financing, commodification, and privatization programs in reducing the water level of Lake Urmia.

 Original/value- Nevertheless, it seems that the policies of structural adjustment and implementation of programs in different governments have created different "separations" and they have imposed enormous environmental costs on water resources.